+subject.

+respect to third parties, without prejudice to the obligations of public law to which they are

 16.7.
 The Beneficiary(ies) shall keep all records, accounting and supporting documents related to this Contract for five years following the payment of the balance and for three years in case of grants not exceeding EUR 60 000, and in any case until any on-going audit, verification, appeal, litigation or pursuit of claim has been disposed of.

 They shall be easily accessible and filed so as to facilitate their examination and the Coordinator shall inform the Contracting Authority of their precise location.

-All the relevant information has to be kept for 5 (or 3 if grant is less than EUR 60 000) years after the payment of the balance, the repayment (Art.
-18.4), or the offsetting (Art.
-18.6), whichever occurs last, and even if it's not a requirement of the country where the activities are implemented.
-This applies to the Beneficiary(ies), Affiliated Entity(ies), contractors, and recipients of financial support that take part to or receive funds from the EC-funded Action.
-The Coordinator has to make sure that Beneficiary(ies), Affiliated Entity(ies), contractors, and recipients of financial support are made aware of this obligation by including in contracts or MOUs a provision for the record- keeping and which authorises audits and verifications in accordance with Art.16.
-Location of supporting documents This is often an important issue in audits/verifications, particularly in cases where activities are dispersed over various and sometimes remote locations within the same country or in various countries.
+All the relevant information has to be kept for 5 (or 3 if the grant amount is up to EUR 60 000) years after the payment of the balance, the repayment (Article 18.4), or the offsetting (Article 18.6), whichever occurs last, and even if it's not a requirement of the country where the activities are implemented.

+This applies to the Beneficiaries, affiliated entities, contractors, and recipients of financial support that participate in the Action or receive funds from the EU-funded Action.

+The Beneficiaries have to ensure that affiliated entities, contractors, and recipients of financial support are made aware of this obligation by including in the relevant agreements provisions for the record-keeping which also authorise audits and verifications in accordance with Article 16.

+Location of supporting documents

+This is often an important issue in audits/verifications, particularly in cases where activities are dispersed over various and sometimes remote locations within the same country or in various countries.

 Many national regulations may require any legal entity to maintain originals of accounting documents (e.g. invoices and tax documentation) in the country where the entity is registered.

-The Coordinator bears the financial responsibility towards the Contracting Authority in case adequate supporting documents are not provided (in a timely manner) and/or costs are declared ineligible, including with regards to co- Beneficiary(ies), Affiliated Entity(ies), contractors, or recipients of financial support.
-The Coordinator has to put in place control systems to ensure that costs are eligible according to the Contract.
+The Coordinator bears the financial responsibility towards the Contracting Authority in case adequate supporting documents are not provided (in a timely manner) and/or costs are declared ineligible, including with regards to co-Beneficiaries, affiliated entities, contractors, and/or recipients of financial support.
+The

+Coordinator has to put in place control systems to ensure that costs are eligible according to the Contract.

 It is thus recommended that copies of the supporting documentation related to disperse activities be kept by the Coordinator at a central location (without prejudice to the fact that the Contracting Authority or auditors may request to consult the original documentation).
 Data stored in electronic form in computerised information systems should be accessible from this location.

 The Coordinator must inform the Contracting Authority in the final report (Annex VI, point 5) of the location(s) of the above mentioned systems and documents.
 This is to plan and carry out efficiently subsequent audits or verifications, and to avoid costs being declared ineligible simply because the documentation is not available in a reasonable time.

 The Coordinator should inform the Contracting Authority of any changes in the location(s) at a later stage, and must update this information if necessary, as soon a request for audit is sent.
 The unavailability of the supporting documents at the declared location(s) may per se entail the ineligibility of costs.